AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_room_blocklist.md

 ## Adding a user to the chat room block list

 Adds the specified user to the chat room block list.
-Once added to the chat room block list, users receive "You are kicked out of the chatroom {chatroom_id}" and can neither send nor receive messages in the chat room.
+Once added to the chat room block list, users receive a notification stating "You are kicked out of the chatroom {chatroom_id}" and can no longer join the chat room.
+They can neither send nor receive messages in the chat room.

 You cannot add the chat room owner to the chat room block list.